demidenm/PyReliMRI/docs/icc_funcs.rst

     - `icc3_msbs`: Mean Squared Between Subject Variance using for ICC estimate
     - `icc3_msws`: Mean Squared Within Subject Variance used for ICC estimate

-Reminder: If NaN/missing values, use mean replacement of all column values.
-If this is not prefer, handle missing/unbalanced \
+Reminder: If NaN/missing values, this implements uses a mean replacement of all column values.
+If this is not preference, handle missing/unbalanced \
 cases before hand.

 brain_icc
 ---------

-The `brain_icc` module is, for a lack for better words, a big wrapper for for the `icc` module. \
+The `brain_icc` module is a big wrapper for for the `icc` module. \
 In short, the `voxelwise_icc` function within the `brain_icc` modules calculates the ICC for 3D nifti brain images \
 across subjects and sessions on a voxel-by-voxel basis.

 Here are the steps it uses:

     - Function takes a list of paths to the 3D nifti brain images for each session, the path to the nifti mask object, and the ICC type to be calculated.
     - Function checks if there are the same number of files in each session (e.g., list[0], list[1], etc) and raises an error if they are of different length.